What is a sort code and account number?

 Sort codes are no longer used in the Republic of Ireland.
 Instead, all information is held within the account number.

 As a part of the Eurozone, transactions in Ireland are processed using an IBAN (International Bank Account Number).

 An IBAN has 34 characters: both numbers and letters.
 It identifies the bank, the specific account, and the geographical location of the branch, as well as potential routing information.

 Can sort codes and account numbers be used for international transfers?

 Sort codes and account numbers are used for domestic transfers within the UK.
-You may need to share your IBAN, or additional details, to receive money from abroad.
+You may need to share your international bank account number (IBAN) and SWIFT code along with additional details, in order to receive money from abroad.

 Open a British Pound account with Airwallex from anywhere in the world and you will be given an account number and sort code.
-These details will allow your UK clients to pay into your account in GBP with no forced currency conversions.
+These account details will allow your UK clients to pay into your account easily, with no international fees or forced currency conversions.

 Airwallex offers bank-beating exchange rates and zero international transaction fees, giving you a chance to cut the cost of international money transfers and payment acceptance.

 You can also issue borderless Visa debit cards to your team, allowing them to spend in multiple currencies without the cost.
 Create new physical and virtual cards in minutes, set spending limits on a card level, and track expenditure in the app.

 To find out more, sign up for a free account today or click below to watch a three-minute demo.